GCSE Science

 AQA Science: Glossary - Accuracy

-An accurate measurement is one which is close to the true value.
+A measurement result is considered accurate if it is judged to be close to the true value.

 e.g. Bob, Bill and Becky are asked to determine the capacity of a box for storing ball bearings.
 Each of them uses a different ruler and only one takes care doing it.
 Here are their results: